greggersaurus/OpenSteamController/README.md

 ## [Reverse Engineering](./ReverseEngineering/)

 The work in this directory focuses on deconstructing the firmware and hardware of the Steam Controller.
-The understanding gained from this is the basis for the other work being done in this project.
+The understanding gained from this often is a
+ significant part of the other Subprojects.

 ## [Firmware](./Firmware/)